Kodular/Documentation/docs/components/sensors/orientation-sensor.md

 |:----:|:-------:|
 |number|None|

-<p>Angle property getter method (read-only property).
-Specifically, this
- provides the angle in which the orientation sensor is tilted, treating
+Angle property getter method (read-only property).
+Specifically, this provides the angle in which the orientation sensor is tilted, treating

 ### Available